Register to get access to free programming courses with interactive exercises

 • transform-origin: 0% 0%

-If you use percentage values, you can achieve interesting effects, as you can place the point anywhere on the object itself, rather than being bound to a specific edge of the object.
+If you use percentage values, you can achieve interesting effects, as you can place the point anywhere on the object rather than being bound to a specific edge:

 Note the last example.
 In it, the rotation point is moved outside of the object itself.
-This creates the effect that the object orbits around the rotation point, rather than just rotating on it.
+It creates the effect that the element orbits around the rotation point rather than just rotating on it.
 Try changing the values to make sure you understand rotation points.

 Rotation on one axis